ritish-coder-25/Project_Pulse_IITM_SE/backend/README.md

 The file should start with "test_". ex. test_users_api.py to run all the tests you can use the command
 > pytest -v
+To exclude warnings use:
+> pytest .\backend\tests\ -v -p no:warnings
 -v can be removed, it is used for more or less information For running a specific file use
 > pytest tests/test_register.py -v